nxskok/pasias/docs/02-reading-in.md

 <img src="02-reading-in_files/figure-html/unnamed-chunk-19-1.png" width="672"  />
 $

-The idea is that we plot all the points in grey (to ``put them in the background'') and then in each plot we plot the points again, *coloured, for the group we are looking at*: line A in the left, line B on the right.
+The idea is that we plot all the points in grey (to "put them in the background") and then in each plot we plot the points again, *coloured, for the group we are looking at*: line A in the left, line B on the right.
 This is another way of seeing that line A has more scrap than line B, given the speed at which the line was being